Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all media appearances for an expert.
+This endpoint retrieves all Media Appearances for an expert.

 ### HTTP Request